 -unknown

-Peony flowers are lush, romantic, fragrant and dramatic, and they make excellent cutting flowers.
+Peonies are lush, romantic, fragrant and dramatic, and they make excellent cut flowers.
 Their brief season makes them even sweeter to behold!

 • Scholars know that they originated in Asia thousands of years ago.
 Documentation dates them in Japan eight centuries back!

-• There is an incredible variety of peony colors!
+• There is an incredible array of colors!
 And while there are varietals with “blue” in the name… blue is actually the one peony color that doesn’t exist.

 • They can live for years… and years!
 It’s believed that the plants can live for over 100 years.